Glossary

 Videos that lack natural pauses or contain a lot of important visual information can be tricky to describe without interrupting the original audio.
 In these cases, extended audio description are more appropriate.

 When a viewer presses play, the video and description begin playing.
 Then, the source video pauses temporarily while the description continues.
-After that portion of the description is complete, the video resumes playing again.
+After that portion of the description is complete, the video resumes playing.
 This happens several times throughout the video.

 Cuepoint